Growing Grapes: Get Epic Amounts Of Fruit From The Vine

 Once the temperature is between 59-68 degrees consistently (usually 40-80 days after bud break), flowering will occur.
 Initially, this will appear as a button-like growth on the tips of new shoots.
-Within a few weeks time, these early clusters will develop into larger flower clusters.
+Within a few weeks, these early grape clusters will develop into larger flower clusters.

 During the flowering stage is when pollination occurs.
 While most commercially-grown grapevines are self-pollinating, wild ones are not and require insects to pollinate the flowers.
-In addition, this stage is when fertilization and seed-set occurs, forming tiny dots that will become seed.
+In addition, this stage is when fertilization and seed-set occur, forming tiny dots that will become seed and fruit.

-Heavy rains or wind during this period can become a problem, as the fertilization is what causes fruit to form in the future and the rain or wind can prevent fertilization.
+Heavy rains or wind during this period can become a problem, as fertilization is what causes fruit to form in the future, and rain or wind can prevent fertilization.
 In addition, low humidity, high temperatures, or drought conditions can cause a reduction in fertilization.

 Different species of vines will have different average fertilization, but typically between 30-60% of flowers will be fertilized.
-The higher the number of flowers that were fertilized during the flowering stage, the more fruit your vines will eventually provide.
+The higher the number of flowers fertilized during the flowering stage, the more ripening fruit your vines will eventually provide.

-Flowers which did not become pollinated and fertilized during the flowering stage will dry up and fall off during fruit set.
+Flowers that were not pollinated and fertilized during the flowering stage will dry up and fall off during fruit set.